Yangyi-Chen/yangyi-chen.github.io/index.md

 [2023.5].
 Start my summer internship at SRI International (NJ).
 [2023.5].
 4 papers accepted to ACL 2023 (3 findings).-->
 # News
+[2024.2].
+Will serve as an Area Chair/Action Editor for ACL/ARR.

 [2024.1].
 2 papers accepted to ICLR 2024.

 [2023.10].
 2 papers accepted to EMNLP 2023.